Antimicrobial resistance: Vaccines

+Vaccines are an essential part of the response to reduce AMR as they prevent infections, reduce the use and overuse of antimicrobials, and slow the emergence and spread of drug-resistant pathogens.

 Microorganisms usually do not develop resistance to vaccines because vaccines reduce the spread of the infection and target the pathogen in multiple ways in the same host and possibly in different ways between different hosts.
 Furthermore, if the use of vaccines increases, there is evidence that antibiotic resistant strains of pathogens will decrease; the need for antibiotics will naturally decrease as vaccines prevent infection before it occurs.
+A 2024 report by WHO finds that vaccines against 24 pathogens could reduce the number of antibiotics needed by 22% or 2.5 billion defined daily doses globally every year.
+If vaccines could be rolled out against all the evaluated pathogens, they could save a third of the hospital costs associated with AMR.
+Vaccinated people have fewer infections and are protected against potential complications from secondary infections that may need antimicrobial medicines or require admission to hospital.
 However, there are well documented cases of vaccine resistance, although these are usually much less of a problem than antimicrobial resistance.

 While theoretically promising, antistaphylococcal vaccines have shown limited efficacy, because of immunological variation between Staphylococcus species, and the limited duration of effectiveness of the antibodies produced.
 Development and testing of more effective vaccines is underway.

 Two registrational trials have evaluated vaccine candidates in active immunization strategies against S. aureus infection.
 In a phase II trial, a bivalent vaccine of capsular proteins 5 & 8 was tested in 1804 hemodialysis patients with a primary fistula or synthetic graft vascular access.
 After 40 weeks following vaccination a protective effect was seen against S. aureus bacteremia, but not at 54 weeks following vaccination.
 Based on these results, a second trial was conducted which failed to show efficacy.

 Merck tested V710, a vaccine targeting IsdB, in a blinded randomized trial in patients undergoing median sternotomy.
 The trial was terminated after a higher rate of multiorgan system failure–related deaths was found in the V710 recipients.
 Vaccine recipients who developed S. aureus infection were five times more likely to die than control recipients who developed S. aureus infection.

 Numerous investigators have suggested that a multiple-antigen vaccine would be more effective, but a lack of biomarkers defining human protective immunity keep these proposals in the logical, but strictly hypothetical arena.

+Antibody therapy

+Antibodies are promising against antimicrobial resistance.
+Monoclonal antibodies (mAbs) target bacterial virulence factors, aiding in bacterial destruction through various mechanisms.
+Three FDA-approved antibodies target B. anthracis and C. difficile toxins.